 2: Draw Upside-Down

-3: Basic Shapes & Measurements in the Human Figure
+3: Basic Shapes and Measurements in the Human Figure

-For additional instruction, check out this video by Alain Picard discussing thumbnail sketches, an integral part of art-making and an important step in the learning process for drawing beginners.
+Check out this video from Alain Picard about thumbnail sketches, an integral part of art-making and an important step in the learning process for drawing beginners.
 Follow along as Picard shares how you can accomplish three problem-solving goals with thumbnail sketching: simplifying values, clarifying shapes and designing the composition.